truthly/magicmake/README.md

     export BUILD_CMD="./configure --prefix=/usr/local"
     magicmake

-The default command to default packages is `sudo apt-get -y install`, and can be overridden via the `INSTALL_CMD` environment variable
+The default command to default packages is `sudo apt-get install`, and can be overridden via the `INSTALL_CMD` environment variable

 To do a dry-run, set it to `echo`, showing the packages that would have been installed.

     INSTALL_CMD="echo" magicmake

-To prompt before installing a package, remove the `-y` from the install command.
+To blindly automatically answer **Yes** to all prompts and to run non-interactively, add the `-y` option to the install command.

-    INSTALL_CMD="sudo apt-get install" magicmake
+    INSTALL_CMD="sudo apt-get -y install" magicmake

-This is necessary when packages exist, but are not supported by the hardware, such as if the compiler looks for `/usr/bin/ptxas` provided by the `nvidia-cuda-toolkit`, which makes no sense to install on a machine that lacks a GPU.

 <h2 id="examples">6.
 Examples</h2>